Jump to:

 Metacritic score91 (Nintendo Switch)

 Sometimes you just want a game that feels like pure energy, and Rayman Legends nails it.
-This side-scrolling platformer throws you into colorful, hand-drawn stages where everything moves at a fast pace to incredibly engaging music.
+This side-scrolling platformer has earned its place as an iconic platforming game, throwing you into colorful, hand-drawn stages, where everything moves at a fast pace to incredibly engaging music.

 You can play solo, but the real magic kicks in when friends join, thanks to seamless drop-in/drop-out co-op.
 Someone can grab a controller mid-level, and suddenly you’re racing side by side, slapping enemies, and sliding through wild set pieces.